 It is acknowledged that there is a Programme risk that individual organisations failing to qualify could impact the timing of M10 (central bodies being ready for migrating MPANs), especially in the case of MVC and LDSO participants.
-Readiness Assessments will be performed by the Programme throughout the MHHSP-Qualification process to help monitor this risk.
-Additionally, these MHHSP Readiness Assessments will be used to monitor the risk that Suppliers and LSDOs fail to meet their licence obligations to complete MHHSP-Qualification, or that BSC Parties and Party Agents fail to complete MHHSP-Qualification in line with their BSC Section C.12.12.6 requirements.
+Readiness Assessments will be performed by the Programme throughout the MHHS Qualification process to help monitor this risk.
+Additionally, these MHHSP Readiness Assessments will be used to monitor the risk that Suppliers and LSDOs fail to meet their licence obligations to complete MHHS Qualification, or that BSC Parties and Party Agents fail to complete MHHS Qualification in line with their BSC Section C.12.12.6 requirements.

-MHHSP-Qualification Approval will be solely within Code Body governance.
-For BSC, the MHHSP-Qualification Approval for individual participants will be a PAB Decision.
-It is expected that participants will be able to appeal BSC PAB decisions on MHHSP-Qualification to either the BSC PAB or BSC Panel, with the appeal mechanism to be included in future iterations of the QA&P. For REC, the MHHSP-Qualification Approval for individual participants will be a Code Body decision.
-It is expected that participants will be able to appeal REC Code Manager decisions on MHHSP-Qualification to the REC PAB, with the appeal mechanism to be included in future iterations of the QA&P.
+MHHS Qualification Approval will be solely within Code Body governance.
+For BSC, the MHHS Qualification Approval for individual participants will be a PAB Decision.
+It is expected that participants will be able to appeal BSC PAB decisions on MHHS Qualification to either the BSC PAB or BSC Panel, with the appeal mechanism to be included in future iterations of the QA&P. For REC, the MHHS Qualification Approval for individual participants will be a Code Body decision.
+It is expected that participants will be able to appeal REC Code Manager decisions on MHHS Qualification to the REC PAB, with the appeal mechanism to be included in future iterations of the QA&P.

-For the avoidance of doubt, participants will not be able to appeal Code Body decisions on MHHSP-Qualification to the MHHS Programme.
+For the avoidance of doubt, participants will not be able to appeal Code Body decisions on MHHS Qualification to the MHHS Programme.

-To be ‘MHHSP-Qualified’ (i.e., able to be registered or appointed to MHHS migrated metering points) for a role, the Participant must meet the following criteria:
+To be ‘MHHS Qualified’ (i.e., able to be registered or appointed to MHHS migrated metering points) for a role, the participant must meet the following criteria:

-Be an acceded and Qualified Party in that role for all relevant Codes as per Section 7.1 Market Roles included in MHHSP-Qualification
+Be an acceded and Qualified Party in that role for all relevant Codes as per Section 7.1 Market Roles included in MHHS Qualification

 Have completed all the requirements in the QAD, with the QAD approved by all Code Bodies relevant to that role

-All outstanding findings and observations must either be cleared, or an action plan to resolve them agreed between the Code Body who raised it and the participant
+All outstanding findings and observations must either be cleared, or an action plan to resolve them agreed between the Code Body who raised it and the participant.

+It is expected that Code Bodies will approve the QAD within 2 months of submission in line with the MHHS plan, but that is dependent on receiving sufficient traceability from the MHHS Programme between design and testing as per Section 10.2 Deliverables and Dependencies for Code Body Delivery of MHHS Qualification.

-In the case that the participant has elected to Qualify MPIDs at different times, a Management Assertion to confirm that the remaining MPIDs will complete MHHSP-Qualification prior to the required date as per Section 7.1 Market Roles included in MHHSP-Qualification.
+In the case that the participant has elected to MHHS Qualify MPIDs at different times, a Management Assertion to confirm that the remaining MPIDs will complete MHHS Qualification prior to the required date as per Section 7.1 Market Roles included in MHHS Qualification.

-Qualification and Service Activation
+MHHS Qualification and Service Activation - Applicable to all participants